ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

 to .bashrc

-then in the futurn, just type 'screenoff' in the terminal
+then in the future, just type 'screenoff' in the terminal

 update : just dim the screnn ( fn + f4 ) till complete black.